-One of the most important landmarks in Washington D.C. is located in one of the most prominent locations in the city, and in this post, you’ll discover the ultimate list of interesting WW2 Memorial facts.
+One of the most important attractions in Washington D.C. is located in one of the most prominent locations in the city, and in this post, you’ll discover the ultimate list of interesting WW2 Memorial facts.

 1. It commemorates Americans who served during WW2